libp2a/libp2a-node/README.md

 # Introduction

-libp2a provides access to hundreds of APIs and services with a single function call.
-It accepts a description of one or more actions, it executes the actions and returns a result.
+libp2a provides access to hundreds of APIs using natural language and a single authentication mechanism.
+For example:

 ```ts
 import { call } from "@libp2a/libp2a"